aurollan/Embedded_C_STM32F3/1.LEDS/readme.md

 	GPIOPE ?
 GPIOE ?
 IOPE ?
 IOE ?

-There is only 1 match with GPIOx that we see in GPIO introduction.
+There is only 1 match with GPIOx that we see in GPIO `11.1 Introduction`.

-If we look for GPIOE we twice the same information page 51 and 54. \
+If we look for GPIOE we twice the same information

+	page 51
+	page 54

 Both of those pages redirect us to: